This post originally appeared on LinkedIn, written by Jim Hetzel, Head of Product Management- Air Operations at Cirium.

-A lot of hard work goes into making sure a flight is on time and any number of things can go wrong that are beyond any airline’s control.
+A lot of hard work goes into making sure a flight is on-time and any number of things can go wrong that are beyond any airline’s control.
 Factors like airport congestion, taxi times from the runways, gate availability, those tend to be in the control of air traffic control or the airport itself.
 If you have exceptional on-time performance, then you can proudly announce that you’ve done a good job in spite of everything that has worked against you.

-To tell you the truth, airlines do not get nearly enough credit for how difficult it is to provide air transportation.
+To tell you the truth, airlines and airports do not get nearly enough credit for how difficult it is to provide air transportation.
 Although you are expected to get travelers from point A to point B on time, it’s more important that you get travelers from point A to point B safely.
 Many travelers have a difficult time understanding that delays will happen.
 It is the nature of air travel.

 Feed it to the marketing department